TranNguyenQuynhNhu/linear_regression/README.md

 ## Overview

 This repository documents my self-study process in understanding Linear Regression, one of the fundamental algorithms in machine learning.

-The project includes both:

-* An implementation using Scikit-learn to explore practical usage
+The project focuses on applying Linear Regression using Scikit-learn on both synthetic and real datasets.

 ---

-## 🎯 Objectives
+## Objectives

 * Build a solid understanding of Linear Regression
-* Compare custom implementation with Scikit-learn
+* Apply Linear Regression to different datasets
+* Practice using Scikit-learn for model training and evaluation
-* Practice structuring a clean and reusable ML project
+* Organize a clean and structured machine learning project

 ---

-## 📂 Project Structure
+## Project Structure

 ```
 linear-regression/
 │
 ├── README.md
-├── requirements.txt
 │
 ├── src/
 │   └── linear_regression.py
 │
 ├── notebooks/
 │   └── linear_regression_sklearn.ipynb
-│
 │
 └── data/
 ```

 ---